echogarden-project/echogarden/docs/Technical.md

 * `Users/User/Library/Application Support/echogarden` on macOS
 * `/home/user/.local/share/echogarden` on Linux

 By using downloadable packages, the installed size is made significantly smaller and the installation faster.
-The total size of all available packages is currently about 16.2GB (11.4GB compressed).
+The total size of all available packages is currently about 50GB (may not be up-to-date).

 The packages are currently hosted and downloaded from a dedicated [Hugging Face repository](https://huggingface.co/echogarden/echogarden-packages).